blee0128/personal-website-on-aws/README.md

 Link to my personal website: [Personal website](https://aws-portfolio-website.s3.us-east-2.amazonaws.com/index.html)

 ## Step 3: Set up Code Pipeline CI/CD
+Problem:
+Everytime when we make any changes to our sourcecode, we need to manually upload the updated files onto the S3 bucket for our updated website

+Goal:
+- The goal for this CI/CD project is to allow changes made in the github reflect on our personal website hosting through AWS almost instantly

 Prerequisites:
 - HTML, CSS and JavaScript files for website is uploaded on a github repository (Another way is to have the files stored on CodeCommit)